 By ZEKE MILLER and GEIR MOULSON

-Scholz also is eager to win over such countries for his idea of a “climate club” for nations that want to speed ahead when it comes to tackling the issue.
+The summit host has been keen to secure agreement on the creation of a “climate club” for countries that want to speed ahead when it comes to tackling global warming.

 Moulson reported from Garmisch-Partenkirchen, Germany.